mjkaufer/JSML/README.md

 *v1.0.0*

-JSON Markup Language, or JSML, is an investigation into the effectiveness of creating webpages in JSON.
+JSON Markup Language Compiler, or JSML, is an investigation into the effectiveness of creating webpages in JSON.

 ## Inspiration